tituman/tituman/README.md

 - 27m<sup>2</sup> 606.81 &euro;/month, windows facing north, two doors

 one of these three rooms will be available for you.
 It will not be furnished (we could lend you a bed)

+If you are interested, please feel free to write us an email: WGgoethe30@gmail.com we would like to hear from you!

 [link-to-this-page](http://tituman.github.io/tituman/) | [link-to-google-maps](https://www.google.at/maps/@48.297209,14.2963567,19z?hl=en)